VinoVino/RoboND-DeepLearning-Project/Covino_Project_Submission.md

 * Increase the connections of neurons to each patch by increasing the filter depth.
 This can be done by increasing hyperparameter height of K in the layers.

-* Increase the number of encoder convulation layers.
+* Increase the number of encoder convolution layers.
 This will enrich the feature depth and improve segmentation.

 ## Final Notes